hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 ---
 ## Introduction

-In [my previous blog post](https://developer.hpe.com/blog/how-to-deploy-application-across-hybrid-clouds-beyond-hpe-greenlake-for-private-cloud-enterprise/), I covered the detailed process of deploying the complex Online Boutique application to a hybrid cloud environment, across the public EKS cluster from AWS to the private Kubernetes cluster in [HPE GreenLake for Private Cloud Enterprise](https://www.hpe.com/us/en/greenlake/private-cloud-enterprise.html).
-This hybrid cloud model amplifies the benefits of both private and public clouds and allows for more seamless integration across technological barriers.
-It enables the enterprise to rely on the security of on-premises data centers while turning to the agility of managing the frontend of an application in public cloud.
-This model is now becoming increasingly popular as more businesses and enterprises shift toward cloud-based computing.
+In [my previous blog post](https://developer.hpe.com/blog/how-to-deploy-application-across-hybrid-clouds-beyond-hpe-greenlake-for-private-cloud-enterprise/), I covered the detailed process of deploying the complex Online Boutique application in a hybrid cloud environment, across the public EKS cluster from AWS to the private Kubernetes cluster in [HPE GreenLake for Private Cloud Enterprise](https://www.hpe.com/us/en/greenlake/private-cloud-enterprise.html).
+This hybrid cloud model amplifies the benefits of both private and public clouds and allows for more seamless integration across technical barriers.
+It enables the enterprise to rely on the security of on-premise data centers while taking advantage of the agility of managing the front-end of an application in the public cloud.
+This model is becoming increasingly popular as more businesses and enterprises shift toward cloud-based computing.

 However, this evolution presents challenges for monitoring, as applications and services are inherently more distributed in this environment.
 Having a good application performance monitoring (APM) tool is becoming essential within the hybrid cloud environment.
-It can consolidate performance metrics and troubleshooting data for assets across the hybrid cloud environment into a single application.
-It makes it easier to track metrics and allows enterprise to resolve problems quickly.
+It can consolidate performance metrics and troubleshoot data for assets across the hybrid cloud environment into a single application.
+It makes it easier to track metrics and allows the enterprise to resolve problems quickly.

-In this blog post, I c﻿hoose the Apache SkyWalking as an APM tool and describe how to set up it, as a *self-hosted* APM tool, for monitoring and alerting the application performance across hybrid cloud environment.
-I take the service mesh as an auto instrumentation mechanism for application monitoring, without adding any manual process to instrument existing applications.
+For this blog post, I c﻿hose Apache SkyWalking as an APM tool and describe how to set up it, as a *self-hosted* APM tool, for monitoring and alerting the application performance across the hybrid cloud environment.
+I took the service mesh as an auto instrumentation mechanism for application monitoring, without adding any manual process to instrument existing applications.

 ## Apache SkyWalking

-[Apache SkyWalking](https://skywalking.apache.org/) is an open source APM tool with capabilities for monitoring, tracing and diagnosing distributed system.
+[Apache SkyWalking](https://skywalking.apache.org/) is an open source APM tool that can monitor, trace, and diagnose distributed systems.
 It’s especially designed for microservices, cloud native and container-based architectures.

-Apart from a list of supported agents to be used for instrumenting applications, Apache SkyWalking implements an [Envoy Access Log Service (ALS)](https://www.envoyproxy.io/docs/envoy/v1.18.2/api-v2/service/accesslog/v2/als.proto) based solution to provide observability on the service mesh, no matter the architecture or language.
-Since service mesh provides full control of _**RPC**_ communication protocol,, this observation solution is much easier to be added without language specific technology.
+Apart from a list of supported agents to be used for instrumenting applications, Apache SkyWalking implements an [Envoy Access Log Service (ALS)](https://www.envoyproxy.io/docs/envoy/v1.18.2/api-v2/service/accesslog/v2/als.proto) based solution to provide observability on the service mesh under Kubernetes environment, no matter the architecture or language.
+A service mesh provides a mesh of _Layer 7_ proxies that manages network traffic between services.
+It supports application observability at the platform layer, instead of the application layer, by abstracting away how inter-process and service to service communications being handled in Kubernetes.
+Using a list of implemented analyzers, e.g.,  _k8s-mesh_ and _mx-mesh_, Apache SkyWalking can receive and analyze the detailed access logs of all requests, both _**HTTP**_ and _**TCP**_, emitted from Envoy ALS.
 With this solution, users could get the application service topology map, metrics graph, request details and error message with a very nice visualization.
-This integration solution can be extremely important for monitoring and visualizing application that consists of many microservices running across on-premises, cloud-based or hybrid environments.
+This observation solution is much easier to be added without language-specific technology.
+It can be extremely important for monitoring and visualizing applications that consist of many microservices running across on-premises, cloud-based or hybrid environments.

 Apache SkyWalking is lightweight and scalable.
-It can be easily set up as a *self-hosted* APM tool within hybrid cloud environment, without any additional external resource for hosting the tool.
-This can help in the context of a resource-constrained environment and remove the privacy and security concerns customers may have to put customer data going to third party services.
+It can be easily set up as a *self-hosted* APM tool within a hybrid cloud environment, without any additional external resources for hosting the tool.
+This can help in the context of a resource-constrained environment and remove the privacy and security concerns customers may have in putting customer data that goes out to third-party services.

 ## Set up Apache SkyWalking

 ### Prerequisites

-Before I start, make sure the following requirements are met:
+Before you start, make sure you have the following required elements:

 * A public Kubernetes cluster from one of the public cloud providers such as *AWS*, *Microsoft Azure* or *Google*.
-We use one EKS cluster, named *eks-cfe-public* from AWS.
+For the purposes of this case study blog post, one EKS cluster, named *eks-cfe-public* from AWS, is used.
 However, it works if you choose a cluster from other providers.
 * A private Kubernetes cluster, named *eks-pce-clu-1* provisioned in HPE GreenLake for Private Cloud Enterprise;
 * The *kubectl* CLI tool, version 1.23 or later, together with the *kubeconfig* files for accessing both public and private clusters;
 * The *[Helm](https://helm.sh/docs/intro/install/)* CLI tool, version 3.8.1 or later.